peteroupc/peteroupc.github.io/bernoulli.md

 >     The ordinary generating function for this modified algorithm is thus&mdash; $$OGF(z) = 1\times_{\alpha-1} F_{\alpha-2} \left(\frac{1}{\alpha},\frac{2}{\alpha},...,\frac{\alpha-1}{\alpha}; \frac{1}{\alpha-1},\frac{2}{\alpha-1},...,\frac{\alpha-2}{\alpha-1}; z\frac{\alpha^\alpha (\beta-1)^{\alpha-1}}{(\alpha-1)^{\alpha-1}\beta^{\alpha-1}}\right).$$
 > 4. The probability involved in example 2 likewise involves hypergeometric functions: $$f(\lambda)=(1-\lambda)\times_{t-1} F_{t-2}\left(\frac{1}{t},\frac{2}{t},...,\frac{t-1}{t}; \frac{1}{t-1},\frac{2}{t-1},...,\frac{t-2}{t-1}; \lambda^t \frac{t^t (\beta-1)^{t-1}}{(t-1)^{t-1} \beta^t}\right).$$

-**The von Neumann schema.** Flajolet et al. (2010\)[^1], section 2, describes what it calls the _von Neumann schema_, which produces random variates based on a coin with unknown heads probability.
+**The von Neumann schema.** Flajolet et al. (2010\)[^1], section 2, describes what it calls the _von Neumann schema_, which produces random integers based on a coin with unknown heads probability.
 To describe the schema, the following definition is needed:

 - A _permutation class_ is a rule that describes how a sequence of numbers must be ordered.
 The ordering of the numbers is called a _permutation_.
 Two examples of permutation classes cover permutations sorted in descending order, and permutations whose highest number appears first.
 When checking whether a sequence follows a permutation class, only less-than and greater-than comparisons between two numbers are allowed.